IBM/s2i-open-liberty-workshop/README.md

 Let's break down the above command:
  - s2i build . - Use s2i to build the current directory
  - $DOCKER_USERNAME/s2i-open-liberty-builder:0.1.0 - This is the image used to build the application
- - authors - name of our deployed application
+ - authors - name of our application image
  - --runtime-image $DOCKER_USERNAME/s2i-open-liberty:0.1.0 - Take the output of the builder image and run it in this container.
- - -a /tmp/src/target -a /tmp/src/server.xml - This is where the builder output is located
+ - -a /tmp/src/target -a /tmp/src/server.xml - This is where the builder output is located.
+These files will be passed into the runtime image.

 2. Run the newly built application